 Now once you write down these things, ask yourself – “If these things happen would the desired outcome would be achieved?”
 If the answer is yes, go to the next step and if the answer is no, spend some more time on the things which need to happen before the outcome.

-Step-3: People matter
+Step 3: People matter

 Now as you decide upon the steps prior to the outcome, it’s time to allocate resources.
 You need to choose people who can do these things (things prior to the outcome) and ask yourself – “Can whoever I allocated the resources to can deliver the outcomes?”
 These people are generally in top positions or senior level positions of the company.
 If the answer is yes, go to the final step and if the answer is no, pick better people till you are satisfied.

-Step-4: Make a right decision
+Step 4: Make the right decision

 Now often while making the right decision, people get confused about all the other options they can take.
 Draw a framework for each option and see which one you feel most confident about.
 Ask yourself – “If I make this decision, will it give me better results than the other alternatives?”
-If the answer is, you can go ahead and make a right decision.
+If the answer is, you can go ahead and make the right decision.